Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Adjustments for Inflation

-Each year, the IRS adjusts dozens of tax items to account for inflation.
+The IRS adjusts dozens of tax items each year to account for inflation.
 For example, tax brackets have been adjusted for individuals, impacting what owners of pass-through entities pay on their share of business income.
-Some other items impacting businesses due to cost-of-living adjustments (COLAs) include:
+Some other items affecting businesses due to cost of living adjustments (COLAs) include:

 • Standard mileage rate for business driving.
-If actual expenses aren't deducted, then the IRS-set rate is 58.5¢ per mile for the first half of 2022 and 62.5¢ per mile for the second half of 2022.
+If actual expenses aren't deducted, then the IRS-set rate is 67¢ per mile for the 2023.

 • Small employer's health insurance credit.
-Eligibility for this credit is based in part on wages; the amount has been adjusted for inflation for 2022.
+Eligibility is partly based on wages; the amount has been adjusted for inflation for 2023.

 • Gross receipts test.
-This test is used to determine whether a business can use the cash method of accounting, forego doing inventory accounting, and for certain other purposes.
-The gross receipts test in 2022 is $27 million in average annual gross receipts in the three prior years.
+This test determines whether a business can use the cash method of accounting, forego doing inventory accounting, and for specific other purposes.
+The gross receipts test in 2023 is $29 million in average annual gross receipts in the three prior years.

 • Limitation on losses for noncorporate taxpayers.
 The limitation that caps losses for the current year has increased; excess losses become part of a net operating loss that can be used in future years.